 - Last week in February: Final judging and selection of awards

-- Project must be a collaboration among CITRIS PIs on at least two of the CITRIS campuses.
+- The project must be a collaboration among CITRIS PIs on at least two of the CITRIS campuses.

 - Collaborations between PIs on the main UC Davis campus and the UCD Medical Center meet the above requirement.